Optimal Infinity-Quasiconformal Immersions: Introduction

 Moreover, as a consequence of Example \ref{ex1} which certifies that rank-one locally minimal dilation is \emph{strictly weaker} than the variational notion utilized in \cite{CR} with respect to general vector-valued variations (among competitors), \emph{we disprove the conjecture of Capogna-Raich on the sufficiency of \eqref{1.3} explicitely stated in p.\ 855}.
 Finally, at the end of Section \ref{section7} we loosely discuss the much more complicated case when $n\geq 3$.
 In this case results are less sharp.
 Although it is hardly conclusive, it seems that dilation may not be constant but we do believe that \eqref{1.11} is still sufficient for rank-one locally minimal dilation.

 Throughout this paper, as in \cite{CR} and also in \cite{K1}-\cite{K6}, we restrict our analysis to the unnatural class of $C^2$ solutions.
 This is only the first step in our study and we can not go much further without an appropriate ``weak'' theory of nondifferentiable solutions for \eqref{1.4}.
-In the forthcoming paper \cite{K7} we introduce such an approach which applies to fully nonlinear PDE systems and in this setting therein we consider the problem of existence for the $\infty$-Laplacian \eqref{1.5a}.
-This opens up the way towards the rigorous efficient study of nonsmooth Optimal Quasiconformal maps.
+The latter much deeper problem, namely defining a notion of solution for which we can also prove existence to the Dirichlet problem, will be considered in future work.